 Pick up a newspaper.
 Flick on Fox or MSNBC.
 What do you see?
 Bioethical dilemmas… everywhere.
 Should the government quarantine health workers returning home from fighting Ebola?
 Should we treat infected people with experimental drugs?
 Should parents vaccinate their children against measles and pertussis?
 Is it a problem if they decide to opt-out?
 Then, there are those perennial favorites: Abortion.
 Death-with-Dignity.
 Human Enhancement.
 Even if you try to avoid the news, change your homepage to Facebook, and hide under a virtual rock… you won’t escape bioethics.
 All you have to do is go to Abbott for lunch.
 Should you eat that juicy hamburger?
 Or spare the cow and make a hummus sandwich, instead?
 What is Right?
 How do you know?
 And what should you do about it?
 This two-term course challenges students to blend science and ethics to develop thoughtful positions on complex issues.
 Grants: Honors Interdisciplinary NCAA 2IN/1SC/1RP Cr.; Terms: T2 and T3; Forms: IV or V; Prereqs: SC321 or SC325 and any 400 or 500 level Religion and Philosophy (RP) course.

-In Food Studies, we address the questions "what is the significance and value of food to humans?" and "how do we know that?"
+In Food Studies, we address the questions "What is the significance and value of food to humans?" and "How do we know that?"
 All animals need food; humans, however, have elevated this basic biological requirement to a symbol of cultural significance and value.
 We'll seek answers from history, biology, geography, anthropology, environmental studies, visual art, literature, technology, politics, economics, ethics, and will remain open to other fields of inquiry and discovery.
-Grants: Honors Interdisciplinary 1IN/1SC Cr.; Terms: T3; Forms: IV or V; Prereqs: SC321 or SC325 or Department Approval
+Grants: Honors Interdisciplinary 1IN/1SC Cr.; Terms: T3; Forms: IV or V; Prereqs: SC325 and Department Approval

 The Classical World and the emergence of Monotheism as a dominant force.
 This course will begin in Classical Greece and Move through Rome to Constantinople until it reverts to Istanbul.
 Polytheism gives way to monotheism on a relatively swift and sweeping scale.
 Why and how does this happen?
 Using art and architecture as the entry we will investigate what gives rise to civilization, governance and the organization of people.
 Is art a mirror that reflects societal interests? or is it a hammer that shapes them?
 The course will be informed by selected readings; most images will be accessed electronically.
 Learning how to write about the art and the context surrounding it will be a major component of the course.
 Grants: Honors Interdisciplinary 1IN/1VA Cr.; Terms: T1; Forms: IV or V Prereqs: Must have completed two courses in any of the arts and Department permission